 JobsBob Logo

-Job Ghosting: Why Employers Go Silent After Interviews?
+Job Ghosting: Why Employers Stop Replying After Interviews

-Job Ghosting: Why Employers Go Silent After Interviews?
+Job Ghosting: Why Employers Stop Replying After Interviews

-Job Ghosting: Why Employers Go Silent After Interviews?
+Job Ghosting: Why Employers Stop Replying After Interviews

 Written By JobsBob Editor Team

-Job ghosting has become increasingly common in modern recruitment.
-Many job seekers report completing several job interviews, receiving positive feedback, and then hearing nothing from the company afterward.
-This lack of communication, often referred to as 'employer ghosting,' can negatively impact a candidate’s confidence and trust in the hiring process.
+This problem has become increasingly common in modern recruitment.
+Many job seekers report completing several interview processes, receiving positive feedback, and then hearing nothing from the company afterward.
+Such a lack of communication can negatively affect a candidate’s confidence and trust in the hiring process.

 What Is Job Ghosting?

-Job ghosting happens when an employer suddenly stops communicating with a job candidate during the hiring process.
-This may occur after an application is submitted, after the first interview, or even after several rounds of job interviews.
+Job ghosting happens when an employer suddenly stops communicating with a candidate during the hiring process.
+This can happen at different stages, such as:

 Common Reasons Employers Ghost Candidates